JanTristanH/harzer-wander-buddy/backend/hwb/README.md

 - implement search above ✔️
 - show start parking space ✔️
 - show user location on map and center on it ✔️
-- update Readme for dev instructions
+- update Readme for dev instructions ✔️
+- build ui5 app & rewrite path in express ✔️
+- nice illustrated message on initial routes view
 - refactor routes to use joined travel time key (-> persist later, can recalculate dynamically)
 - /policies/terms-of-service & /policies/privacy-policy => maintain on website
-- build ui5 app & rewrite path in express
 - upgrade developer to production key
 - look into problem with 24 remaining routes